sigmap666/sigmap666.github.io/content/about/index.md

 to identify exploiters based on the co-evolving genes, and found that cheating evolved multiple times throughout evolution, and that exploiters are as common as degraders during early stages of chitin degradation, potentially impacting carbon turnover on a global scale.

+More recently, I started working with Prof. Sallie (Penny) Chisholm at MIT, studying the ecology and evolution of the highly abundant marine cyanobacterium _Prochlorococcus marinus_.
+Specifically, by inferring the genomic content of ancestors of modern isolates, I have been examining the genomic events (gain or loss of genes) that lead to the creation of major lineages.
+I have been correlating these ancient events with environmental data in the hope of revealing the way the interplay between ecology and evolution plays out.
+Additionally, I have been studying the population-genetics of _Synechococcus_ isolates (a sister clade of _Prochlorococcus_) that came from a single population, where the goal is to understand the microevolutionary processes that shape the diversity of these highly abundant microbes.